sourabhcodes/Excel-clone/README.md

 # Excel-Clone
-We are building excel clone using HTML CSS and JavaScript (jQuery)
+Building excel clone using HTML CSS and JavaScript (jQuery)